The Top Five Designers of 1950’s Womens Fashion.

 The most glamorous of decades was probably the 1950’s and this beautiful film [ see bottom of post !] beautifully illustrates the creme de la creme of fashion designers.

 Christian Dior, Cristóbal Balenciaga, Pierre Balmain, Jaques Fath, and of course Coco Chanel.

 Probably more than anyone else, Christian Dior redefined the look of women after the war years, with his bell suit and tiny waists.
 Grace Kelly was a great fan of this style.
 A master at shapes and silhouettes, he died in before the decade was out in 1957.

-A big fan of oplulent glamour, the spanish designer neverthless went the opposite direction to Dior with sleeker silhouettes and less emphasis on the waist.
+A big fan of opulent glamour, the spanish designer nevertheless went the opposite direction to Dior with sleeker silhouettes and less emphasis on the waist.
 His tunic dress paved the way for Chanels chemise.

-Not a big fan of Diors flowery dresses, Coco Chanel remained at a low profile for some years after the war, concentrating on Couture fashion, but ,it goes without saying that Chanel blew her competion away with her famous come back in 1954.
+Not a big fan of Diors flowery dresses, Coco Chanel remained at a low profile for some years after the war, concentrating on Couture fashion. her behavious during Nazi occupation not withstanding, it goes without saying that Chanel blew her competition away with her famous come back in 1954.
 Her Boxy Suit defined the later sleeker look of the 1960’s and marked an end to her high fashion days.
 As ever she was ahead of her time.
 Her easy to adjust Chemise dress was a particular favourite with ordinary women, cherishing comfort, but also showing off a lushness of femininity.
 She may have hung out with the odd nazi but she was a genius.